PragmaTechSydney/myblog/content/posts/itinerary.md

 New Zealand comprises mainly of two islands.

-We arrive in Wellington, pick up a campervan and spend about 10 days exploring the North Island.
-Highlights will be Rotorua, Mt.Tongariro (portrayed as Mount Doom in the Lord of the Rings films) and Mt.Taranaki before heading across the Cook Straits down to the South Island.
+We arrived in Wellington, picked up a campervan and spent about 10 days exploring the North Island.
+Highlights included Rotorua, Mt.Tongariro (portrayed as Mount Doom in the Lord of the Rings films) and Mt.Taranaki before heading across the Cook Straits down to the South Island.

-Highlights of the South Island include Laka Wanaka, Milson Sound and Lake Wakatipu / The Remarkables, plus adventure sports around Queenstown.
-The main adventure sports will be skiing, glacier walking, white-water rafting and bungee jumping.
-We drop off our campervan in Christchurch.
+Highlights of the South Island included Laka Wanaka, Milson Sound and Lake Wakatipu / The Remarkables, plus adventure sports around Queenstown.
+The main adventure sports were skiing, glacier walking, white-water rafting and bungee jumping.
+We dropped off our campervan in Christchurch, and then headed to Peru.

 # South America (20/7/04 - 1/11/04)

-We will be visiting at least five countries in South America, in this order.
+We visited the following countries in South America, in this order.

 * Peru (main highlights: Inca Trail, Machu Picchu and Lake Titicaca) 2-3 weeks
 * Bolivia (main highlights: La Paz, Rurrenabaque Amazon treks and Salar de Uyuni) 2-3 weeks
 * Chile (main highlights: Atacama Desert, Santiago, Easter Island and Torres del Paine) 3-4 weeks
 * Argentina (main highlights: Tierra del Fuego, Patagonia and Buenos Aires) 3 weeks
+* Uruguay (main highlights: Montevideo and Frey Bentos) - 1 week
+* Paraguay (very brief excursion - just a few hours - into Cuidad del Este)
 * Brazil (Highlights: Foz de Iguacu, The Pantanal and Rio de Janeiro) 2 weeks

-Unfortunately, as booked internal flights and tours will be involved, there will be less room for spontaneity than there was in South East Asia (where spontaneity was practically forced upon us!), but if time allows we may make side trips into Uruguay and Paraguay.

 __

-Flight number BA246 is scheduled to touch down at London Heathrow at 0715, 2 November 2004.
+Flight number BA246 from Sao Paolo touched down at London Heathrow at 0715, 2 November 2004.